 While you don’t need to set up a bank account right away, I wanted to.
 Being able to keep the business funds separated from the household funds made it easier to keep track of income and expenses.
 Having this separation is important, especially if you were to get audited.

-You know what services you want to provide, and how much you’re going to charge.
+You know what services you want to provide and how much you will charge.
 You have your business set up legally.

 So what’s next?